bradencarlson/sage-jupyter/README.md

 ### Package

-This project can now be found in a package!
-The package is stable as of version 1.0.
+This project can be found in a package on PyPi.

 Note that this package, while found on [PyPi](https://pypi.org/project/sage-aata/), is made to be used with SageMath, and not Python.
 This package can be installed with the following command:

 ```
 pip install sage-aata